Riabdulm/Sales-Analysis/README.md

 ## Objectives of the Analysis:
 The objectives of the analysis are listed below:

  	i.
 What region is the best performing region in terms of profit (Gross profit)

   	ii.
-To know the customer’s top profitable customers and be able to focus on them to avoid losing them to competitors
+To know the customer’s top profitable customers and focus on them to avoid losing them to competitors

 	iii.
 To know what the most profitable products are among the products they are selling

 	iv.
 To understand which sales channels work best in the different regions

 These insights will be used by the company’s key stakeholders – current shareholders, management team, potential investors, and employees to make value-adding decisions for the organization and its customers across the US.